Random header image... Refresh for more!

 Okay, now my choices this week.

-The roundup to the Roundup: Friday the 13th.
-Exams finished.
+The roundup to the Roundup: Decision fatigue.
+Apart at the Seams is on sale.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between May 6 – May 13) and not the blog’s main URL.
+Please use a permalink to the blog post (written between June 24 – July 1) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week?
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.